How to Become a Software Engineer

-Studying software engineering fundamentals isn’t just about learning programming languages, but also about underlying principles of design and development.
+Studying software engineering principles isn’t just about learning programming languages, but also about underlying principles of design and development.

 Those interested in gaining this background and becoming a Software Engineer have lots of options.
-Some may choose to pursue a degree in software engineering – which can be attained as the bachelor’s degree or master’s degree levels – or to attend a shorter bootcamp course to fill in gaps in their educational background.
+Some may choose to pursue a degree in software engineering (which can be attained as the bachelor’s degree or master’s degree levels), a computer science degree, or to attend a shorter bootcamps, courses, or other software engineering programs to fill in gaps in their educational background.

 For those with some technical skills but little programming experience looking for a new career in software engineering, a coding bootcamp might be an especially appealing option.
 An immersive coding bootcamp could have an aspiring Software Engineer coding like a pro in virtually all modern programming languages in a relatively short period of time.
 Especially if you have an educational background that’s close to software engineering – for instance, a bachelor’s degree in computer science – a coding bootcamp might be all you need to pivot your career path.